Agoric/documentation/main/distributed-programming.md

 ### Providing updates

 Objects that want to share info about changes to their state can use a notifier to provide updates.
-Publishers import and call `produceNotifier()`, which returns two facets, a notifier and an updater.
+Publishers import and call `makeNotifierKit()`, which returns two facets, a notifier and an updater.
 The notifier object can be shared to provide the ability to see the object's state changes.